 2. Lift your hips until they are in line with your torso by contracting the glute of the working leg.

 3. Hold this position for a few seconds while continuing to squeeze your glute, then return to the starting position.

 4. Rep these steps for the other glute until you reach the desired number of reps and sets.

-Single Leg Hip Thrust Benefits
+Hip Thrust with One Leg Benefits

 1. Strengthens hip-extension muscles.
 Hip extension is the movement of the thigh away from the torso by increasing the angle between the torso and the thigh.